superluminar-io/serverless-graphql-workshop/docs/lab1.md

 2. Paste the following requests in the textarea:
     ```graphql
     mutation {
-      articleCreate(title: "Serverless GraphQL API with AppSync and DynamoDB", content: "In the last years, GraphQL has become very popular for frontend to backend communication in the tech industry.
+      createArticle(title: "Serverless GraphQL API with AppSync and DynamoDB", content: "In the last years, GraphQL has become very popular for frontend to backend communication in the tech industry.
 GraphQL makes it easy to control all the data you need and thanks to the typed schema GraphQL has great tooling for caching, testing, or orchestrating a microservice architecture.
 This workshop provides an outlook on the future of API development with Amazon Web Services.
 With just the AWS console and a small portion of code, we are able to create a serverless and scalable GraphQL API in minutes.
 If you love to play around with bleeding-edge technologies and want to get your hands dirty in a hands-on session - this workshop is the right one for you!") {
         id
         createdAt
         title